OpenNMS/opennms-pagerduty-plugin/README.md

 > Use the value of the "Integration Key" in the service integrations as the `routingKey`

-The plugin supports handling multiple services simulatenously - use a different `alias` for each of these when configuring.
+The plugin supports handling multiple services simultaneously - use a different `alias` for each of these when configuring.

 ### Alarm filtering